Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started_with_babylon_v5.md

 babylon --help
 ```

-### Setup Environment Variables
+### Environment Variable

-The Vault service is required some environment variables before interacting with **Babylon CLI** To do so,
+The Vault service requires multiple environment variables before interacting with **Babylon CLI**.
-Contact your Babylon admin to get **service URI** and **token**.
+Contact your Babylon admin to get your **service URI** and **token** values.

 !!! important
-    You can retrieve those values directly from the cluster
+    You can retrieve those values directly from the cluster.
     See 👉 [Retrieve Vault URL and Token](./Babylon_Vault_Init_Vars.md#1-configure-environment-variables).

-When you retrieve these values, you need to set the following environment variables
+Set the following environment variables with the proper values:

 !!! example
     ```bash